Last Updated: February 22, 2023

 From there you can go right and check out the 5 Wells Square – another historic landmark of the city, dating all the way back to the 16th century.
 Plus, there is a very good restaurant, also called the 5 Wells, which will give you a taste of authentic Mediterranean cuisine.

-So, now you are full and it’s time to burn those calories – it is very important to stay fit even when you travel, if you want to easily get into the clothes at home.
-Go down the Kalelarga (Wide Street) and make your way to the edge of the peninsula.
+Time to burn those calories – go down the Kalelarga (Wide Street) and make your way to the edge of the peninsula.
 You will see some very old churches along the way, and you can stop by and visit or just admire the architecture from afar.

 Zadar Sea Organ